 “But I managed to please both sides and amuse Ashlye in between.
 I saved the tigers from death and Ashlye’s family from a heartattack.”

 My dad closed his eyes and shook his head, “You have not regrets, do you?”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, pupWrite a Review